glaubermagal/doc-api/source/includes/api/_application.md

 either the `user` or `orgnaization`).
 You can also request for a new API key to be issued for your application - in which case the previous API key will become invalid, and all requests using it may stop functioning.

+To be able to modify an application, you must either have the `ADMIN` user role, be the owner of the application, or belong to the organization that owns the application with the `ORG_ADMIN` role.

 #### Errors for updating an application

 | Error code | Error message                                                                     | Description                                                                                 |